 When you are a guest on someone’s property, or when you have a valid legal reason to be on someone’s property to conduct business, you have a right to be safe.
 This falls under the legal category of premises liability.
 If you are bitten by a dog on someone’s property, you are entitled to payment for your medical care along with other financial recovery because the property owner is responsible for ensuring that you are not put in harm’s way.

 Dog owners have a legal responsibility to adhere to municipal and state ordinances, such as keeping their dogs on a leash and maintaining control of their dog.
 If you are bitten or attacked by a dog, you have a right to compensation for your injuries.

 Depending on the size and power of the dog, there are a range of injuries that can occur during a dog attack.
 These may include:

 Certain professions may be more vulnerable to dog bites.
 These may include:

-Please call us today at 610-892-4940 or contact us online for a free consultation.
+Please call us today at (610) 892-4940 or fill out the form online for a free consultation.
 Located in Media, Pennsylvania, we serve clients from the surrounding areas, including Delaware County and West Chester, Pennsylvania.